ElineBovy/ElineBovy.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 My research interests are formal verification and decision-making problems.
-My current work foccusses on uncertain partially observable Markov decision processes.
+My current work focuses on uncertain partially observable Markov decision processes.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.